achatmajian/ISS-Tracker/README.md

 # International Space Station Tracker

-The International Space Station Tracker app allows users to the International Space Station in real time using live data such as:
+The International Space Station Tracker app allows users to folllow the International Space Station in real time using live data such as:

 Vessel Data: Latitude, Longitude, Velocity, Altitude, Footprint, Visibility